MWPG/ocala/README.md

 # ocala
-principles for a simpler Scala
+towards for a simpler Scala

 ------